Certified Public-Safety Executive (CPE) Program

 A fee of $250 must be paid at the time of application.

-Program participants may apply for tuition assistance through APCO’s scholarship program, which is open for applications beginning January 1 each year.
+Program participants may apply for tuition assistance through APCO’s scholarship program, which is open for applications from January through March each year.
 Scholarship funds may be used for tuition only and may not be used for expenses related to travel, food or lodging.

 The application process is designed to identify individuals whose professional goals align closely with the goals of the CPE Program.
 APCO is committed to selecting only those applicants who are fully committed to the successful completion of the program.